kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 need to add a perks field to the features sheet

 there should be a way to show what condition immunities does a hero have

+add a gold/silver/copper to the wealth stat and make it have both.1
 ## hard

 on my phone some elements do not update on time